kesslerjohn/kesslerjohn.github.io/_pages/about.md

   - /about.html
 ---

 I hold a Master of Computer Science and a Master of Arts in Linguistics from the University of Iowa.
+This indicates that the page is up-to-date.
 In my recent work, I have collaborated with research teams from diverse academic backgrounds spanning multiple institutions (The African Population and Health Research Center; The University of Iowa; The University of Wisconsin, Madison; and others) on projects in precision medicine, computational epidemiology, and applied machine learning.

 I am currently working with the PATHOME project team on the development of Agent-Based Modeling software to predict which types of social, behavioral, and infrastructure interventions will most efficiently reduce transmission of enteric pathogens in infants.
 See more about the project [here.](https://sewell.lab.uiowa.edu/pathome)